 Meet Zoe Chan of Chan and Eayrs, Acclaimed Architects and Masters Of Minimalism

-Zoe Chan, one half of the architect duo, Chan & Eayrs discusses the more considered approach she will be taking to Christmas this year.
+Zoe Chan, one half of the architect duo, Chan & Eayrs discusses the more considered approach she takes to present giving.

 What is the best present you’ve ever received?